jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

           retention-days: 30
 ```

 Then you will want to keep your deployment from redeploying when a commit is just to update snapshots.
-If using Vercel, you can use a custom ignore build step which uses a `vercel-deploy.sh` file in your repo like this:
+If using Vercel, you can set "Ignored Build Step" to "Run my Bash script" with `bash vercel-deploy.sh`, then add this file to your repo:

 ```bash title="vercel-deploy.sh"
 #!/bin/bash